-All local buses and the light rail system are operated by Skyss.
+All local buses and the light rail system are coordinated by Skyss.
 Single tickets for the central zone cost 38kr in advance, or 60kr if you pay on board the bus.
 If you are staying longer, consider a 24-hour ticket (100kr), 7-day tickets (245kr) and 30-day tickets (780kr) are also available.
 These prices are correct as of November 2019.

 Advance tickets are much better all round, both in terms of value and convenience.
 Buy them from the customer service desk at Bergen bus station or from one of the ticket machines at most transit stops.
 If you have roaming activated, you can also buy tickets via the Skyss smartphone app for iPhone and Android.

-The Skyss website is fully translated into English (look for the link in the menu bar) and is an excellent resource to plan your local bus travel.
+The Skyss website is fully translated into English and is an excellent resource to plan your local bus travel.
 Large maps are posted at most bus stops around the city centre.

 Bergen’s white and red buses are mainly used by locals commuting in and out of the city centre, but they can also be useful for tourists visiting some of the city’s far-flung attractions or those staying in some of the cheaper hotels or campgrounds out of town.
 Buy your tickets in advance, because paying on the bus costs 60kr with no change given.

-Some useful routes to know include lines 1 and 83 that serve Fantoft and Paradis, useful for visiting Fantoft Stave Church, and lines 3, 4, 5, 6 & 83 that serve Gamle Bergen, for the Old Bergen Museum.
+Here are some useful routes to know.
+Lines 1 and 83 serve Fantoft and Paradis, useful for visiting Fantoft Stave Church.
+Lines 3, 4, 5, 6 & 83 serve Gamle Bergen, useful for the Old Bergen Museum.
 Lastly, line 12 serves Nordnes, useful for the aquarium, although this is within walking distance for most people.

-Because of the extremely high fares, taxis should only be considered where there is no viable alternative by public transport, or for large groups with lots of luggage.
+For example, those in groups of four or more may find taxi fares more bearable, and it's convenient for those with heavy luggage. for large groups with lots of luggage.
 If you need a cab, taxi ranks are located on the Bryggen wharf and at the front of the railway station.

-A key mode of transport for locals and visitors alike, the funicular railway (Fløibanen) whisks passengers from the city centre up Mount Fløyen in just a few minutes.
+The funicular railway (Fløibanen) whisks passengers from the city centre up Mount Fløyen in just a few minutes.
 It's a tourist attraction but also a useful service for locals and schoolchildren who live on the mountainside.

 Head here early in the morning for fantastic views and the start of many hiking trails.
 The funicular is not part of the city public transport system, so separate tickets are required.
-At the time of writing, the roundtrip costs 90kr with children under 16 and seniors pay half.
+At the time of writing, the roundtrip costs 90kr.
+Children under 16 and seniors pay half.
 If you fancy walking down, one-way tickets also cost half.

 All photos by Skyss